 How to Start: Practical Roadmap for Adoption

-Begin by treating adoption as a product launch: define a narrow, measurable pilot, align the right stakeholders, and iterate fast.
+Start by treating adoption like a product launch.
+Define a focused pilot, bring the right stakeholders on board, and iterate quickly.
 Successful rollouts prioritize clear owners, short feedback loops, and KPIs that measure both efficiency and impact on traffic/engagement.
 The six-step roadmap below turns an abstract strategy into concrete actions, with owners and KPIs suitable for a content organization moving toward automation.

 A phased timeline for pilot → integrate → scale with suggested durations and owner roles